dgladmananshincare-png/docusaurus-feedback-example/docs/intro.md

 ---
 title: Intro
+sidebar_label: Intro
 description: Introduction to the docs
-sidebar_label: Intro
 ---

 # Intro

 Intro

+## This is an edit from admin.